Quantum Sensing with Topological-Paired Bound States: Quantum Sensing Protocol

-{\it Sensing precision bounds.---} Our goal is to achieve high discrimination of the coupling strength $g$ or the dimerization parameter $\delta$ by monitoring the dynamics of the topological waveguide QED system.
-Through the quantum dynamics, the information of $g$ and $\delta$ are transferred to the excitation population of QE which are subsequently read out [see Fig.~\ref{fig:Fig_1} (a) for a pictorial illustration].
+To achieve high discrimination of the coupling strength $g$ or the dimerization parameter $\delta$, we monitor the dynamics of the topological waveguide QED system.
+Through the quantum dynamics, the information of $g$ and $\delta$ are transferred to the excitation population of QE which can be subsequently read out [see Fig.~\ref{fig:Fig_1} (a) for a pictorial illustration].
 To be specific, we consider the unitary evolution $\ket{\psi(t)}=\exp(-i\hat{H}t)\ket{\psi(0)}$ starting from an excited QE $\ket{\psi(0)}=\ket{1}\otimes\ket{\rm vac}$, an initial state that can be easily prepared in experiments \cite{Kim2021PRX}.
-With the spectrum decomposition of the Hamiltonian $\hat{H}=\sum_k E_k\ket{\Phi_k}\!\bra{\Phi_k}$, we have the survival amplitude of the initial state in the evolving state $S(t)=\braket{\psi(0)|\psi(t)}=\sum_k|c_k|^2\exp(-iE_kt)$, where $c_k=\braket{\Phi_k|\psi(0)}$.
-Except for the two BSs $\ket{\Phi_{B,\pm}}$, the rest of the eigenstates of $\hat{H}$ are extended bulk states, whose overlaps with the initial state can be safely ignored.
-Therefore, the survival amplitude $S(t)$ can be well approximated by \be \widetilde{S}(t) = \sum_{\alpha=\pm}|\!\braket{\Phi_{B,\alpha}|\psi(0)}\!|^2 e^{-iE_{B,\alpha}t} =2b^2\cos(E_Bt)\, . \ee Consequently, the dynamics of this topological waveguide QED system can be intuitively understood as Rabi oscillations of a two-level system.
-However, a significant difference should be emphasized: The probability of finding the QE in the excited state in our problem is $P_1(t)=|S(t)|^2$, which can be precisely approximated by $\widetilde{P}_1(t) = |\widetilde{S}(t)|^2 = 4b^4\cos^2(E_Bt)$ [see the right inset of Fig.~\ref{fig:Fig_2} (a)].
-Whereas, for a conventional Rabi oscillation model, the qubit will cycle between the eigenstates $\ket{0_R}$ and $\ket{1_R}$, which have the eigenenergies, say $-E_B$ and $E_B$, respectively.
-With the qubit initially in the $\ket{1_R}$ state, the occupation probability on that state is $\overline{P}_1(t)=\cos^2(E_Bt)$ \cite{Garrison2008}.
-This difference has direct consequences in the Fisher information as we explain in detail later.
+Then the survival amplitude of the initial state in the evolving state is $S(t)=\braket{\psi(0)|\psi(t)}$.

+The sensing precision for estimating an unknown parameter $x$ is limited by the celebrated Cram\'er-Rao bound, i.e., the variance ${\rm Var}(x_{\rm est})\geq1/F_x$, where $x_{\rm est}$ is an estimator of $x$ and $F_x$ is Fisher information \cite{Rao1992, Cramer1999}.
+Here, we estimate the coupling strength $g$ or the dimerization parameter $\delta$ by measuring the occupation probability of the QE.
+The probability of finding the QE in the excited state is $P_1(t)=|S(t)|^2$.
+Therefore, the corresponding sensing bound is given by the classical Fisher information $F_x(t) = [\partial P_1(t)/\partial x]^2/(P_1(t)[1-P_1(t)])$ \cite{Pezze2018RMP}, where $x=g,\,\delta$.
+As shown in Fig.~\ref{fig:Fig_2}, the numerical results for $F_g(t)$ and $F_\delta(t)$ are plotted as green dots and purple squares, respectively.
+Except for periodic dips, we see that both of them have parabolic envelopes, implying the Heisenberg scaling.
+In the following, we will see that these properties of the Fisher information can be well characterized with reasonable approximation.